 |Added through Zip file||If the plugin was added through a Zip file, a download to this Zip file is offered here.|

 Deleting a plugin

-If you click on the dropdown of the save-button, you get the option "Delete".
-Choosing this option will delete the current plugin.
+If you click on the dropdown menu of the Save button, you see the option "Delete".
+Choosing this option deletes the selected plugin from your tenant.

-In the right hand sidebar, the "related items"-widget is displayed.
+In the right-hand sidebar, the "related items" box is displayed.
 It shows the other objects in BlueConic that are directly related to the selected plugin.

 Plugins can have the following types of related items: